PaddlePaddle/Paddle.js/packages/paddlejs-models/humanseg/README.md

 # humanseg

 A real-time human-segmentation model.
 You can use it to change background.
 The output of the model is gray value.
 Model supplies simple api for users.

+Api drawHumanSeg can draw human segmentation with a specified background.
+Api blurBackground can draw human segmentation with a blurred origin background.
-Api drawHumanSeg can draw human segmentation, another one drawMask can draw the background without human.
+Api drawMask can draw the background without human.

 # Usage